beatboxerish/DSND/Disaster_Reponse_Pipelines/README.md

 ## About :

-In this project, I have applied my data engineering and some NLP skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+In this project, I have applied my data engineering and NLP skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 I learnt how to create an ETL and a machine learning pipeline to categorize messages sent during disaster events.
 These maybe then directed to, according to the classified category, the appropriate disaster relief agency.
+The html templates were already provided by udacity and the visualizations used have been coded by me.

 ## Usage: